mdabir1203/MindShell/README.md

-# minishell is a program that interacts with the user through a terminal.
+# Minishell is a program that interacts with the user through a terminal.
+It replicates the behaviour of bash terminal

 A preview of the Mindmap for the Project